Orlando Former Gasification Plant

 Site Cleanup Plan

 Site investigations and activities are focusing on two areas, which EPA refers to as operable units, or OUs.
 These areas include OU-1: site soils and the upper-level aquifer; and OU-2: the deepwater aquifer.
 These activities will inform the development of cleanup options for the site.
 PRPs began remedial investigation activities in 2004.
 PRPs are continuing the remedial investigation work for OU-2.
-EPA is finalizing the feasibility study for OU-1 and will follow it with a proposed cleanup plan.
+EPA issued the proposed cleanup plan for OU-1 in June 2013.

 EPA is working with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.